Group Purchasing Organizations: What They Are & Why They Aren't Enough

 GPOs first emerged to benefit healthcare providers.
 They offered doctors and hospitals ways to save time and find the best prices on patient-care products and services, aggregating the purchases of common goods and materials into large vendor contracts.
 This allowed industry members to leverage economies of scale and improve their bottom line when buying surgical and medical supplies.

+- Horizontal GPOs are formed on a regional or national level to combine buying power across multiple industries and sectors.
 Horizontal GPOs serve businesses willing to contract for their services, regardless of size or industry.
 These arrangements meet the needs of smaller enterprises looking for volume advantages, but the selection may not be as targeted as with a vertical GPO.

 How do GPOs make money?

-Most commonly, GPOs make money through members paying them either a membership fee to participate or a percentage of spend.
+Most commonly, GPOs make money by establishing a membership fee to participate or charging members a percentage of spend.
+GPOs can also charge contract fees to their suppliers, which is typically a percentage of sales.

 Advantages of a group purchasing organization

-For small and medium businesses without an internal or outsourced procurement team, a reputable GPO offers many appealing benefits, including better pricing, lower barriers, and quick access to needed supplies.
+For small and medium businesses without an internal or outsourced procurement team, a reputable GPO offers many appealing benefits, including better pricing, lower purchasing barriers, and quick access to needed supplies.

 Access to volume discounts: Since GPOs offer a strength-in-numbers approach to buying, smaller businesses and those just starting will gain access to better volume-based pricing than they could negotiate independently.
 This is the biggest appeal of GPOs for smaller enterprises looking to control costs.